Measlyfoil/Lacrosse/README.md

 In women's lacrosse, if you hit someone you would get a yellow card.
 Women's lacrosse is way different from men's lacrosse.
 In men's lacrosse, when the whistle blows they are still allowed to move around.
+In women's lacrosse, when the whistle is blown you are not allowed to move.